Bible Bachelor of Arts

 Weekly Outreach Ministries

-From sports evangelism to nursing home outreaches, children’s ministries to music ministries, prison outreaches to church ministries, more than 200 weekly outreaches give you opportunities for practical education within a ministry that fits your gifts and desires.
+Our students put into practice what they are learning by participating in weekly outreach ministries where they preach, teach and visit with people.
+Bible students also intern in local churches where they study under experienced leaders.
+An evangelist founded BJU and this emphasis remains to this day.
+Every week more than 100 weekly outreaches take place in the local community and beyond.
+From sports evangelism to nursing home outreaches, children’s ministries to music ministries, prison outreaches to church ministries, you will have opportunities for practical education within a ministry that fits your gifts and desires.
 Many of these ministries connect you with local believers in need of spiritual encouragement or short-term partnering to share the good news to those in need of Christ.

 Student Leadership Development

-If you aspire to leadership, you can take advantage of the support offered in the Student Leadership Initiative.
-Several times during each semester, you will meet with fellow student leaders during panel discussions or guest speaker presentations to learn more about being a servant-leader.
+You can take advantage of the support offered in the Student Leadership Initiative.
+Several times each semester you will meet with fellow student leaders to learn more about being a servant-leader during panel discussions, guest speaker presentations and more.

-A summer ministry opens your eyes to Jesus’ church around the globe and the needs people have.
-During this concentrated period of service in the field, you will experience the sweetness of communion with saints of other lands or other tongues and grow in your love for God’s people and for those who have not yet encountered hope through Jesus Christ.
+A summer ministry opens your eyes to Jesus’ church around the globe and to the needs people have.
+During this concentrated period of service in the field, you will experience the sweetness of communion with saints from other lands, and grow in your love for God’s people and for those who have not yet encountered hope through Jesus Christ.

 First Year +